Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

-\paragraph{Bias in Instruction Finetuning.} We also analyze the distribution of epistemic markers in four different open-source instruction-finetuning datasets, namely Aya \citep{singh2024aya}, T\"ulu 3 \citep{lambert2024t}, OpenHermes-2.5 \citep{OpenHermes2.5}, and UltraChat \citep{ding2023enhancing}.
-We specifically analyze whether markers are used as strengtheners (\markerplus), weakeners (\markernegative), or are neutral / context-dependent / unclear (\markerneutral).\footnote{The full list of markers is given in \cref{appendix:data-bias-analysis}.} Except for T\"ulu 3, we consistently find a majority of strengtheners.
-This fact has to be taken with a slight grain of salt however, as for all datasets except for Aya, the ambiguous block forms the majority.
+\paragraph{Bias in Instruction Finetuning.} We also analyze the distribution of epistemic markers in four different instruction-finetuning datasets, namely Aya \citep{singh2024aya}, T\"ulu 3 \citep{lambert2024t}, OpenHermes-2.5 \citep{OpenHermes2.5}, and UltraChat \citep{ding2023enhancing}.
+We specifically check whether markers are used as strengtheners, weakeners, or are neutral / ambiguous in \cref{fig:marker-distribution-instruction-finetuning}.\footnote{The equivalent of \cref{subfig:marker-distribution} for instruction finetuning data is given in \cref{fig:instruction-overview-epistemic-markers} in the appendix.} Except for T\"ulu 3, we consistently find a majority of strengtheners.
+This has to be taken with a slight grain of salt however, as for all datasets except for Aya, the ambiguous block forms the majority.

-\paragraph{Bias in RLHF.} The last step of the contemporary model training pipeline is RLHF, where models are typically taught human preferences about generations based on ordered output pairs. \citet{tian2023just} noticed that while the log-probabilities of models after RLHF are calibrated worse than those of the base models, (numerical) verbalized uncertainties actually become calibrated better.
-This training step might still include negative biases for verbalization, though: \citet{zhou024relying} observed that models---even when explicitly prompted---tend to not generate epistemic markers, and when they do, they show a preference for strengtheners, resulting in overconfident generations.
-Interestingly, they also show that this bias is less pronounced in unaligned models.
-Importantly, they find reward models to predict higher rewards for plain statements than for statements with strengtheners, and even give negative rewards for statements with weakeners.
-They conclude that there is a negative bias towards uncertainty in the human preference data.
-Similarly, \citet{leng2024taming} look at a reward model and a model trained with DPO, and find in both cases that models are biased towards high-certainty responses, and that adding high-confidence statements can make models prefer the rejected response in preference pairs.
-All of this implies that the RLHF step further amplifies biases in verbalization that lead to overconfidence, due to the fact that a preference for confident statements is seen as preferable by human annotations.
+\paragraph{Bias in RLHF.} The last step of the contemporary training pipeline is RLHF, where models are taught human preferences about generations. \citet{tian2023just} noticed that while model log-probabilities are calibrated worse after RLHF, (numerical) verbalized uncertainties actually become more calibrated.
+However, \citet{zhou024relying} observed that models tend to not generate epistemic markers, and when they do, they show a preference for strengtheners, resulting in overconfident generations---a bias that is less pronounced in unaligned models.
+Importantly, they find higher predicted rewards for plain statements than for statements with strengtheners in reward models, and even negative rewards for statements with weakeners, suggesting that there is a negative bias towards uncertainty in the human preference data.
+Similarly, \citet{leng2024taming} look at a reward model and a LLM trained with DPO, and find a bias towards high-certainty responses in both cases.
+All of this implies that RLHF further amplifies biases in verbalization that lead to overconfidence.